-Indicate by check mark whether the registrant: (1) has filed all reports Exchange Act of 1934 during the preceding 12 months (or for such shorter per (2) has been subject to such filing requirements for the past 90 days.
-Yes eriod that the registrant was required to file such reports), and Indicate by check mark whether the registrant has submitted electronic Interactive Data File required to be submitted and posted pursuant to Rule 40 preceding 12 months (or for such shorter period that the registrant was required.)
-5 of Regulation S-T (§232.405 of this chapter) during the Indicate by check mark whether the registrant is a large accelerated fil- reporting company, or an emerging growth company.
-See the definitions of "company" and "emerging growth company" in Rule 12b-2 of the Exchange A large accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company ☐ Emerging growth company ☐ If an emerging growth company, indicate by check mark if the registrate complying with any new or revised financial accounting standards provided p Indicate by check mark whether the registrant is a shell company (as o No $\ \boxtimes $ defined in Rule 12b-2 of the Exchange Act).
-Yes
+Indicate by check mark whether the registrant: (1) has filed all re Exchange Act of 1934 during the preceding 12 months (or for such shot (2) has been subject to such filing requirements for the past 90 days.
+Indicate by check mark whether the registrant has submitted electroscapurs and to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during registrant was required to submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerat reporting company, or an emerging growth company.
+See the definition company" and "emerging growth company" in Rule 12b-2 of the Excha s of "large accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer \Box Accelerated filer ⊠ Non-accelerated filer \square Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the recomplying with any new or revised financial accounting standards prov egistrant has elected not to use the extended transition period for ided pursuant to Section 13(a) of the Exchange Act. ⊠ Indicate by check mark whether the registrant is a shell company No $\ \boxtimes $ y (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box

-Number of shares of the registrant's common stock, \$0.001 par value, outstanding on July 31, 2018: 33,654,389
+Number of shares of the registrant's common stock, \$0.001 par value, outstanding on October 26, 2018: 33,654,604